diversitydatakids/COI/README.md

 ## diversitydatakids.org.
 June 2020.

 You need Stata version 14 or higher to run the scripts (do-files) made available here.
-Please review the COI 2.0 Technical Documentation for a description of the methodology and data sources.
+Please review the COI 2.0 Technical Documentation at http://diversitydatakids.org/research-library/research-brief/how-we-built-it for a description of the methodology and data sources.

 To replicate the published zscores.csv and index.csv files, first, run zscores.do and then run index.do.